 The Bowen-Burdekin Local Marine Advisory Committee covers the coastal and inland area extending from Haughton River in the north to Yeates Creek in the south and includes Giru, Ayr and Bowen communities.

 The Bowen-Burdekin Local Marine Advisory Committee is a new Advisory Committee.
-Meetings and activities will occur during the 2012-2015 term.

 The Bowen-Burdekin region is diverse and its prosperous economy is based on agriculture, fishing, tourism, and mining.

 The Burdekin region is labelled the sugar capital of Australia.
 Local farms are drought-proof because of the Burdekin River, the reserves of the Burdekin Falls Dam and an underground aquifer which lies just 10 metres below the surface.